JullianMQ/Akaru/README.md

-# THIS IS A TEST BRANCH
+# THIS IS DEV BRANCH FOR AUTH
-## Meant for testing only: They're separated in folders
+## SUBJECT TO CHANGE
 - Public Folder
- Holds the files that will be published to localhost
+ Holds the files that will be published to localhost.
- - Firestore Folder
- For firestore db logic(read, write, etc.)
- - auth Folder
+ - userAuthEntry Folder
- For authentication logic(sign in, sign up, sign out, etc.)
+ For authentication logic(sign in, sign up, sign out, etc.) adds data to the firestore as well.

 # Akaru: Enlightenment Through Reading
 What is Akaru?